-Make sure you follow proper process when, as a father, you want parental responsibility for your child along with the mother with this parental responsibility agreement.
+Make sure you follow a proper process when, as a father, you want parental responsibility for your child along with the mother with this parental responsibility agreement.
 Obtaining parental responsibility means that you will be involved in decision-making and will be kept up to date about the child's well-being.
 This parental responsibility agreement covers your ability to make decisions for your child with regards to such matters as schooling, appropriate medical treatment, discipline and where your child should live.

 Use this parental responsibility agreement or custody agreement: